rambotech/UpdateDDNS/README.md

 ```

 I recommend deployment as follows under the linux account's $HOME folder:
-- create a folder named *config*, andd copy the file BOG.UpdateDDNS.json to this folder, and set the DDNS service parameters
+- create a folder named *config*, andd copy the file BOG.UpdateDDNS.json to this folder, setting the DDNS service parameters in the file.
 - create a folder named *apps*
 - create a folder named *updateddns* under the apps folder, and copy the deployment file set to that folder.